smcclab/smc-course/_workshops/08-synthesis-and-sampling-2.md

 ---

 {:.warn-box}
-**Solo Diary**: write a piece with Gibber that has three algorithmic parts: drums, bass and lead.
+**Solo Diary**: Write a piece with Gibber that has three algorithmic parts: drums, bass and lead.

 ## Goals for this week